Best Foods for Heart Health: A Complete Guide

 Examples: Oats, brown rice, quinoa, barley, and whole wheat.

-Why It’s Good: Whole grains are a good source of fiber, particularly soluble fiber, which can help reduce cholesterol levels by binding to cholesterol in the digestive tract and removing it from the body.
+Why It’s Good: It is worth noting that whole grains are a good source of fiber, particularly soluble fiber, which can help reduce cholesterol levels by binding to cholesterol in the digestive tract and removing it from the body.
 Whole grains also help regulate blood sugar levels and reduce the risk of heart disease.

 Tip: Replace refined grains with whole grains in your meals, such as opting for brown rice instead of white rice or whole grain bread over white bread.